JDownloader error: You added an archive that has several parts

 File names like *.z64 will trigger the error, but I noticed that other file names like *.n64 did not.
 Suspect it’s because certain extensions are known to be associated with multi-part archives, while others are not.

-If you run into it, just tell it to proceed with the download, and you’ll be all set!
+If you run into it, just tell it to proceed with the download, and you’ll be set!

 About Josh